Is Document AI expensive?

 Before processing 10,000 files, process 10-20 samples:

-- Verify accuracy
+- Verify accuracy.

-- Confirm confidence scores
+- Confirm confidence scores.

-- Check processing time
+- Check processing time.

-- Validate cost assumptions
+- Validate cost assumptions.

-Step 3: Add 10-15% Buffer
+Step 3: Add a Buffer

 Account for:

-- Retries due to transient errors
+- Retries due to transient issues.

-- Test runs during development
+- Test runs during development.

 Cost Optimization Strategies